Practical Rules For Buying on eBay

 new Boos on eBay.
 Final word on this: if it's not in stores yet, you'll wish you

 had waited.
-No seller in Hong Kong is legally selling Justice exclusive Boos
+No seller in Hong Kong is legally selling Beanie Boos or other Ty

-that haven't even started selling in a Justice store in the USA yet.
+products that haven't even started selling regular retail stores.
 A seller

 officially from Ty.